nus-cs2103-AY2324S1/ip/docs/README.md

 ### `bye` - say bye to Dukey!

-Dukey will reply.
-Dukey will still be usable afterwards.
+Dukey will reply and save the tasks to file.

 Format: `bye`

-- Dukey will reply
+- Dukey will reply and save tasks.

 Example of usage: